🗽 NYC SHSAT Test Prep

 Full-length timed simulations

 Boss Battle mode mirrors real SHSAT conditions: 114 questions, 3 hours, adaptive difficulty.
-Familiarity with the format reduces test-day anxiety.
+Familiarity builds test-day calm.

 🎯

-15–20 minutes per day over 4–6 months outperforms any two-week sprint.
+15–20 minutes a day over 4–6 months outperforms any two-week sprint.
 AISparks is designed for consistent daily practice that fits real life.

 What the SHSAT covers